litingyes/vue-markdown/README.md

 # ![Logo](./playground/public/logo.svg) Vue Markdown

-The vue component for render MarkDown string
+The vue component for render Markdown string

 ## What is this?

-This is a Vue.js component focused on MarkDown string rendering, which is based on [mdast-util-to-vnode](https://github.com/litingyes/mdast-util-to-vnode) to parse MarkDown string and render by Vue.js.
+This is a Vue.js component focused on Markdown string rendering, which is based on [mdast-util-to-vnode](https://github.com/litingyes/mdast-util-to-vnode) to parse Markdown string and render by Vue.js.

 ## When should I use this?

-- Rendering MarkDown strings with Vue.js
+- Rendering Markdown strings with Vue.js
-- Streaming MarkDown strings (usually in AI Chat)
+- Streaming Markdown strings (usually in AI Chat)

 ## Install